About me

 Training, qualifications & experience

-Prior to becoming a therapist, I worked within further and higher education, focusing on student support, mental health, and inclusion.
+Prior to becoming a therapist I worked within further and higher education for a decade, focusing on student support, mental health, and inclusion.
+I have worked as a counsellor since 2022 within NHS Primary care, employee counselling for emergency service workers, and in my own private practice.

-I am constantly seeking to improve my practice, and increase my awareness.
 Additional training I have undertaken includes:

-- Gender Sexuality and Relationship Diversity
+- Gender Sexuality and Relationship Diversity (GSRD Therapy) - a term used for LGBTQIA+ inclusive therapy.

 - Queerness and Polyamory